Thousand Islands Canada Travel Guide

 Useful for self-catering.

-Smaller the towns have limited international choices.
+Smaller the villages have limited international choices.

 Kingston features wider variety: Italian, Asian, Indian, West Asian.